-This is where the “Collaboration Models” project currently launched by #FinTank comes in.
+This is where the “Collaboration Models” project launched by #FinTank came in.
 A project in collaboration with Swiss FinTech Innovations (SFTI), supported by the State Secretariat for International Financial Matters (SIF).
 A holistic overview based on fundamental scientific work on the possible collaboration models is intended to provide clarity, mutual understanding and thus a basis for upcoming strategic decisions by market participants and the authorities.

 The overview was developed in three dimensions.
 The published study presents different collaboration models, shows variants for building trust between market participants and captures the views of the different actors involved.